tsbmediaventure/ConsCent-docs/docs/integration.md

 Integration steps: -

-1. Include all details of the post request body that you have used for creating the content (as shown here https://tsbmediaventure.github.io/developer-docs/#create-content) in a variable, say contentDetails.
+1. Include all details of the post request body that is used for creating the content (as shown here https://tsbmediaventure.github.io/developer-docs/#create-content) in a variable, say contentDetails.

 2. Use any jwt library and sign the contentDetails object with your client secret.
 The generated hash is the hashcode required by conscent. **Make sure you never leak your client secret to your frontend website**